bernard-ng/photoserver/README.md

-#PhotoServer
+# PhotoServer

 offline photoserver for development, serves randomly photos that are hosted on your computer via a web interface; this is a "lorem ipsum" but for photos hosted in your computer.

-##Instalation
+## Installation

-the first step, is to install the photoserver source, you can clone the project or use composer to install it.
+the first step, is to install the photoserver sources, you can clone the project or use composer to install it.

 ```
-composer --create-project bernard-ng/photoserver photoserver_path
-composer --create-project bernard-ng/photoserver photoserver_path
+composer create-project bernard-ng/photoserver photoserver_path
 ```

 after installing sources, you have to configure the path (absolute) to your hosted images, the ``` $main``` variable must containt that path.